 Best travel backpacks: Frequently asked questions

-There’s plenty of choices out there, but overall we’ve rated the Transit Backpack Plus by Bellroy as the most user-friendly and versatile travel backpack, whatever your trip may entail.
+There are plenty of choices out there, but overall we’ve rated the Transit Backpack Plus by Bellroy as the most user-friendly and versatile travel backpack, whatever your trip may entail.

 Make sure you have a good idea of what your travels will consist of before buying a travel backpack.
 Work out if you’re going to need to camp, bring food supplies, carry mostly clothing and toiletries, or require extra padding for cameras or laptops.
 Then, check out our list for the ultimate guide to selecting the best travel backpack for your needs.

 It depends on the length and nature of your trip!
 Supply-heavy travels like long, multi-day hikes or camping trips will demand a larger capacity.
 40-50L should be sufficient, but it depends on your individual needs.
-For shorter trips, try to buy a backpack which aligns with airline carry-on restrictions to avoid hassle and extra fees.
+For shorter trips, try to buy a backpack that aligns with airline carry-on restrictions to avoid hassle and extra fees.

 Luckily, most travel backpacks are packed with helpful little compartments, built with specific items in mind.
 They’ll have laptop sleeves, water bottle holders, and attachments for extra bits on the outside.
-Additionally, you can use gadgets like packing cubes, which condense your clothes into easy, packable cubes and maximise available space.
+Additionally, you can use gadgets like packing cubes, which condense your clothes into easy, packable cubes and maximize available space.